darey-io/tooling/README.md

 ```

-Update the application code in
+Update the application code in the html folder
 ```
 ./html/
 ```